lops1234/fileSorter/README.md

 - Click "Open in Explorer" to copy all search result files to a temporary folder and open it in Explorer
   - **Smart Caching**: If search parameters haven't changed, opens existing results without re-copying files
   - **Auto-Cancellation**: New searches automatically cancel any ongoing file copying operations
+  - **Tag from Temp Files**: Right-click any file in the temp folder to add/manage tags - they apply to the original files!
+  - **Works with Untagged Files**: Add tags to previously untagged files directly from temp directories
 - File copying operations can be cancelled by performing new searches (Search, Search All, Clear)
 - Right-click on any file to:
   - Open the file